Harry Gurney: International career

-Following Gurney's good form for Nottinghamshire, he was called up to the England side for the limited overs tour of the West Indies in 2014.
+Following Gurney's good form for Nottinghamshire, he was called up to the England team for the limited overs tour of the West Indies in 2014.
 He did not play, but retained his place in the squad for the ODI against Scotland.
 He did not take a wicket on ODI debut in what proved to be a rain affected match.
 He was selected to make his T20I debut in a match against Sri Lanka, taking figures of 2/26, although England went on to lose the match.
 In the subsequent ODI series with Sri Lanka, he featured in all five matches taking nine wickets including his career best 4/55 in the fourth ODI at Lord's.

 Gurney was selected in the limited overs squad against India, although he only appeared in the fourth match of the series, taking figures of 1/51.
-He played in the only T20 match between the sides, taking 1/29 to help England win the game.
+He played in the only T20 match between the teams, taking 1/29 to help England win the game.

 Gurney was retained on the limited overs tour of Sri Lanka and played in three ODIs taking one wicket.
 He was omitted from the squad for the Triangular Series in Australia which acted as warm-up for the 2015 World Cup.